intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 ---

-**NOTE**
+> **Note**
+>

-A node script `node scripts/upgrade-pwa` is provided that is supposed to do the previously explained update steps in an automated fashion.
+> A node script `node scripts/upgrade-pwa` is provided that is supposed to do the previously explained update steps in an automated fashion.
-It can be used to ease the update process but it might need regular adaptions and the results need to be checked.
+> It can be used to ease the update process but it might need regular adaptions and the results need to be checked.

 ---